arshappleid/cosc-360-project/docs/tasks_completed.md

   - Developed a Continuous Testing pipeline , to test all the unit tests on each push.
 - Database Schema Design, All the SQL , and Test Data.
 - Admin Login, Validation with MD5 hash Page Server Functionality and Frontend PHP , with form validation.
+- Implemented all the Security Features (Hashed Password, Bad Navigation).
 - Admin Account Creation Functionality.
 - Home Page -